 The table below sets out the information in relation to the minimum initial subscription amounts of the Share Classes of the Fund, unless otherwise indicated in a Supplement for a specific sub-fund.
-For the avoidance of doubt, the below table is not applicable for the Man AHL Trend sub-fund, and relevant details for this sub-fund shall be found in its Supplement.
+For the avoidance of doubt, the below table is not applicable for the Man AHL Trend Alternative and the Man AHL Alpha Core Alternative sub-funds, and relevant details for these sub-funds shall be found in their Supplements.
 For details on the specific Share Classes of the sub-funds, please refer to the Website www.man.com/man-umbrella-sicav-share-classes.